[?] Subscribe To This Site

 Sometimes, his friends assumed he was not involved with what was being said, since he began to sit back and just listen.

-However, I'll never forget the day when he finally found a way to let everyone know he was not only listening, but was cheering them on silently.
+However, I'll never forget the day when he finally found a way to let everyone know he was

 In the middle of an inspiring church sermon, begun just after a deeply touching song by his friends in choir, he began squirming just a bit in his pew seat.
 He took up the cane lying next to him and reached to place his hat on the handle of it.
 Then, he slowly raised the hat-on-a-stick into the air in front of him and slowly waved it back and forth.